- 1 What is an administration order in the UK?

 What is a composition order?

 As the payments for an administration order are calculated according to what a court expects you to reasonably be able to afford, it may be that you end up only paying a very small amount to your creditors on a regular basis.
-This could result in your administration order lasting for years if you were to settle the full debt and so in these situations the court might make a composition order – which limits the amount of your debt, and the period of time, that you have to pay.
+This could result in it lasting for years if you were to settle the full debt and so in these situations the court might make a composition order – which limits the amount of your debt, and the period of time, that you have to pay.

-A composition order may be granted by the court automatically, but you can also apply if they do not do so.
+One may be granted by the court automatically, but you can also apply if they do not do so.
 The court will look at how much you can reasonably afford to repay along with the total amount you owe before determining what percentage of the debt you should have to repay.
 Composition orders often set the length of an administration order over a 3 year period.

 Are there any fees for an administration order?